Your Takeaways:

 State Income Tax Extension Tools and Resources

-• Online Payments Calculator: Use the online Tax Withholding Estimator to figure out how much you owe and what to pay with your extension request.
+• Online Payments Calculator: Use the online Tax Withholding Estimator to determine how much you owe and what to pay with your extension request.

 • Most states have their own calculators to help you.
 Use them to check that you meet all the rules!